-Extended Producer Responsibility regulations that include plastic packaging place responsibility on producers to collect and recycle specified volumes of plastic that they produce and place into the market.
+Extended Producer Responsibility holds producers responsible for the collection and recycling of specified volumes of plastic that they produce and place into the market.

 TARGET USERS: Individuals, Businesses, Industry, Government